 In these scenarios, the lease typically has a primary term, or a fixed amount of time during which the lessee has no obligation to search for or extract minerals.

-While the primary term will be for a fixed number of years, there is also a secondary term, which typically extends for the length of production.
+While the primary term will be for a fixed number of years, there is also a secondary term, which typically extends for the length of production should it occur.

 So even if the primary term is only two years, if minerals are still being extracted after that two years is up, then the lease can be extended.

 This can complicate your role as a surface rights owner if you buy the property during the term of the lease.